aws/aws-graviton-getting-started/dotnet.md

 ## .NET Framework
-.NET Framework is the original implementation of .NET. .NET Framework does not support Linux hosts, and Windows hosts are not yet suported on Graviton.
+.NET Framework is the original implementation of .NET. .NET Framework does not support Linux hosts, and Windows hosts are not currently suported on Graviton.

 * [What is .NET](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet)